helipilot50/aerospike-as-a-cache/README.md

 # Aerospike as a cache

-##Problem
+## Problem
 You need to provide a service with up-to-date data obtained from external data sources.

-The information in you service is time sensitive.
-Individual data elements (tuples) becomes stale after a period of time and need to be refreshed or updated.
+The information in your service is time sensitive.
+Individual data elements (tuples) become stale after a period of time and need to be refreshed or updated.

 When a tuple is refreshed, you pay the data provider, so you only want to obtain the data once during a period of validity.

-##Solution
+## Solution
-The solution is a read-only cache that is lazy loaded.
+The solution is a read-only cache that is lazy-loaded.

 When a request is made for a tuple, the cache is checked, if found the tuple is returned, if not it is obtained from the source, cached for later use, and returned to the caller.